Cadillac Celestiq: Production

-At a press event on October 18, 2022, the production version of the Celestiq was introduced as a 2024 model year vehicle.
+At a press event on October 18, 2022, the production version of the Celestiq was introduced.
 It retained the overall design of the concept, with changes to the liftback design and the side-view cameras being replaced with conventional mirrors.

 The planned low-volume production process allows GM to reduce the cost of production by using additive manufacturing processes and soft tooling for flexibility.
+The vehicle is assembled by hand.
 In some cases, the number of parts has been reduced to simplify assembly.
 For example, the main chassis is made from six large castings, manufactured in front/rear/central modules split left/right and welded together.
 It is estimated that GM invested $81 million to create the Celestiq production line.
+Many of the parts are 3D printed aluminum, titanium or stainless steel.

+Camouflaged prototypes were spotted in June 2023 while undergoing road testing in Michigan.
+The car was exhibited again at Monterey Car Week in August 2023 and 2024, when final engineering validation vehicles were tested and demonstrated for the automotive press.
+Initial deliveries were expected to begin in the fourth quarter of that year; one year of production has already been sold.

+The first Celestiq was delivered to a customer in June 2025.
+The delivery took place at the Cadillac House at Vanderbilt, a facility at the GM Global Technical Center in Warren, Michigan, where customers can order and customize a Celestiq one-on-one with an advisor.